 This soundbar doesn't support Atmos content.

 The Yamaha YAS-209 has a few sound enhancement features and even has six different EQ presets made for different types of content, which weren't available on the Yamaha YAS-207.
 It also features a DTS-X 3D virtual surround setting and an immersive surround mode, although we didn't test those as we test soundbars with their default settings.
+For a 2.1 stereo soundbar that offers more features, check out the Samsung HW-T550.

 The Yamaha YAS-209 has most of the common inputs.
 There's an Optical Audio In for TVs that don't have an HDMI ARC, and HDMI ARC and Full HDMI In ports are included, which can be used if you want to connect a Blu-Ray or gaming console.
 Unfortunately, if you're looking for a wired connection to your phone, there's no analog 3.5mm jack.
 Additionally, there's a USB slot, which can only be used for updates, and an Ethernet port as well.